How will the National Living Wage impact UK stocks?

 The hospitality sector is set to experience the biggest wage bill increase, of 3.4 percent, as almost half of employees will be affected by the National Living Wage, The Resolution Foundation said.

-Groups with low prices and low margins such as JD Wetherspoon (JDW.L) will suffer, along with Costa-owner Whitbread (WTB.L), pub operators Mitchells & Butler (MAB.L), Adnams ADB.ISD and Punch Taverns (PUB.L).
+Groups with low prices and low margins such as JD Wetherspoon will suffer, along with Costa-owner Whitbread, pub operators Mitchells & Butler, Adnams and Punch Taverns.

 JD Wetherspoon's EBIT (earnings before interest and tax) is predicted to fall 38 percent following a 10 percent increase in the average wage, according to data from Liberum.

-However within the sector, Marston's (MARS.L) should do better given its restructuring, while measures taken by Restaurant Group (RTN.L) to reduce the impact have been looked at favourably by investors.
+However within the sector, Marston's should do better given its restructuring, while measures taken by Restaurant Group to reduce the impact have been looked at favourably by investors.

 SUPPORT SERVICES